MonicaG/MonicaG.github.io/resources.md

 * [Full Stack Radio](http://fullstackradio.com) - A podcast "about everything from product design and user experience to unit testing and system administration".
 * [Security Now](http://twit.tv/show/security-now) - Steve Gibson and Leo Laporte discuss security news and topics.
 * [Software Engineering Radio](http://www.se-radio.net/) - A podcast targeting professional software developers.
 It has good indepth discussions on a variety of topics.
-* [The Motherboard Podcast](http://www.motherboardpodcast.com) - Conversations with mothers working in technology.

 ##Twitter